-The exhibit below compares the 2009-2011 and 2005 mathematics frameworks.
+The exhibit below compares the 2009-2013 and 2005 mathematics frameworks.

 Exhibit 1.
-Comparison of 2005 and 2009-2011 mathematics frameworks
+Comparison of 2005 and 2009-2013 mathematics frameworks

-of 2005 and 2007 2011 mathematics if time works
+anolt 1.
+Comparison of 2005 and 2007-2015 mathematics frameworks

 Mathematics content Objectives for grades 4 and 8 remain the same

 New subtopic of "mathematical reasoning" at grades

 4, 8, and 12

 Distribution of items for each content area at all grades

 remains the same

 New objectives for grade 12

 Mathematical complexity New clarifications and new examples to describe levels of

 mathematical complexity

 Calculator policy Remains the same

 Item formats Remains the same

 Tools and manipulatives Remains the same